Comment thread maker

 Yes.
 YouTube comment mockups work well as context for Shorts hooks, thumbnail concepts, reaction videos, and storyboarded creator moments.

-Should I export YouTube comments as PNG or MP4?
+Should I export YouTube comments as screenshots or videos?

 Use PNG for screenshots, thumbnails, and decks.
-Use MP4 when the comment reveal or scroll timing matters in the final video.
+Use video when the comment reveal or scroll timing matters in the final video.

 Ready in under 2 minutes